Cards

 The cards as drawn can be either upright or reversed (upside down) and this changes the meaning.
 Click on a card to reveal.
 Click again to show meaning.

-Eight of Wands
+Knight of Wands

 Shuffle